ttimer/snappy-playpen/ttimer/README.md

   - bin/icon.png
   - bin/ttimer

-The ttimer file is a shellscript with a jar file as payload.
+The ttimer file is a shell script with a jar file as payload.